heavyblotto/memorativa/docs/memorativa-design.md

 - **Neptune ♆**: Spirituality, dissolution, imagination, unity
 - **Pluto ♇**: Transformation, power, depth, regeneration

-Each of these conceptual correlations are multivariate depending on if the reference is something personal, mundane, or itself conceptual.
+Each of these conceptual correlations are multivariate depending on if the percept is something personal, mundane, or itself conceptual.
 Thus "Sun" can be used to conceptually categorize people, events, or things.

 Each of these conceptual correlations (and all correlations in the percept-triplet) have a certain cosmological orientation, that is, of an object in time and space on Earth.